sybilhoangRG/support.balsamiq.com/content/ui101/principles/contrast.md

 ![](//media.balsamiq.com/img/support/ui101/principles/Contrast-3.png)

-You'll find examples like this is in application design, as with the warning that the Google Chrome browser shows if you are about to enter a site that conntains malware.
+You'll find examples like this is in application design, as with the warning that the Google Chrome browser shows if you are about to enter a site that contains malware.

 Note how well the white text works against the red background.
 That's because the white also contrasts highly against the red background.